-There are a variety of woods used in solid hardwood flooring including oak, ash, birch, maple, and others.
+There are a variety of available species in solid hardwood flooring including oak, ash, birch, maple, and others.
 Each type will offer a different look and feel.
 Hardwood floors are now being made with more sophisticated technology, making them more durable and longer lasting.
 They also come in a wide selection of colors to choose from.
 Solid hardwood floors are available in both pre-finished and unfinished/ sand and finish in place options.

 The advantages of engineered wood floors are many.
 For one, engineered wood flooring helps conserve wood supplies (Lowering the cost to you): because for every 1 square foot of ¾” solid wood flooring made, it’s possible to manufacturer approximately 4x that amount into engineered wood flooring.

 Engineered hardwood floors also offer superior stability due to the multiple layers of wood.
 They also have better resistantance to temperature and humidity changes, which means they can be installed anywhere in the home including higher humidity areas such as basements, and hold up better in the kitchen.

 There are three methods for installing your hardwood flooring.
 They are: Nail-Down, Floating and Glue-Down

 This is the most common method of installation.
 The both types of wood flooring mentioned above uses a tongue-and-groove design to keep the boards together.
 The nail is driven through the tongue at a 45˚ angle and then hidden by the groove in the next board.
 Top nailed floors are another option, and are simply nailed through the top of the board.